| In

 even wash off the grime from the weekend.
 I took off my boots and managed

+to take off one sock before I passed out.
 With all of the flaws of the trip aside, I wouldn’t trade anything

 for the experience.
 I climbed twelve pitches of a fourteen-pitch route.